restarian/brace_document/docs_raw/the_plugin_system/creating_additional_plugins.md

 ---

-### IMPORTANT:
+#### IMPORTANT!
-#### Make sure to mind the **dryRun** option when creating plugins.
-A plugin dry run execution should call all of the ALI commands that would be called otherwise without making changes which are considered mutating.
+**Make sure to mind the *dryRun* option when creating plugins.** A plugin dry run execution should call all of the ALI commands that would be called otherwise without making changes which are considered mutating.
 Some examples of mutating changes are: writing to, or deleting from the file system, creating and/or removing links, etc..

 #### The plugin constructor
 All plugins must return a function from the require/import call.
 The function constructor may or may not have a prototype and does not need to return a value.
 This function will be called with the *document_parse* module as the first parameter.